Shipping a Guitar

 Where to Get a Box:

-Every now and then I get requests on where to get a box.
-Your best bet is, obviously, a guitar store!
+Your best bet is a guitar store.
 They usually have boxes for free or for $5-10 or so.
 Lacking that, you can order them from Uline.
 Unfortunately, minimum order with them is 5 boxes which will run you about $45 shipped.
-I usually keep the Uline boxes in stock to use for shipping back guitars shipped to me in OS2 boxes, but since UPS bills by size, it'll cost $20-25 to ship the empty box to you!
-If you can't find a box locally, I guess you can buy 5 and sell 'em to your friends.
+I usually keep the Uline boxes in stock to use for shipping back guitars shipped to me in OS2 boxes, but since UPS bills by size, it'll cost $45 or so to ship the empty box to you!
+If you can't find a box locally, buy 5 from Uline and sell the leftovers to your friends.

 Packing the Guitar